DevinWalker/give-io-documentation/source/includes/_users.md

 // Javscript
 ```

-> The above command returns JSON structured like this:
+> The above command returns the user as it existed before deletion:

 ```json
 {